Fred: It's not my fault. Maybe he'd calm down after we have him fixed!

 - Justified in Inubaka: Crazy for Dogs.
 Melon has to get neutered when he marks his territory and becomes aggressive.
 Chizuru, not knowing what neutering means, doesn't want to take him to the vet because she's scared that his penis will be removed.
 After witnessing the above, she gives in and only learns more about neutering when the veterinarian tells her.
 After taking a quick look at Melon's crotch, she realizes that only his testicles were removed and takes him to the park to avoid being a Lazy Neutered Pet.

 - Appears as a gag in Robots.
-When Rodney asks "Who wants to get fixed?"—as in repaired, since all the characters are robots—a dog is seen cowering at the sound of the word "fixed".
+When Rodney asks "Who wants to get fixed?"—as in repaired, since all the characters are robots—a dog is seen cowering and covering its groin at the sound of the word "fixed".

 - In Babe, Rex is acting wild for perfectly understandable reasons, but a vet, who doesn't speak dog, doesn't understand why except that a "snip-snip" will solve the problem.
 Because he's a stud, the Hoggets have him given an injection, instead of getting him neutered.